-Note: All servers within a cluster should be running the same version of Windows.

-Product Operating Systems Additional Software SIOS Protection Suite (Server Components) See the SPS Support Matrix n/a SIOS Protection Suite (User Interface) See the SPS Support Matrix MMC 3.0 - download from: http://support.microsoft.com/kb/ 907265

-Virtual Environments The operating system versions listed above are supported for guests running on the following virtual platforms: • Amazon EC2 (AWS) • VMware vSphere 4.0 or later • Microsoft Hyper-V Server 2008 R2 or later • Citrix XenServer 5.5 or later • KVM with Kernel 2.6.32 or later 64-bit versions (x64, no Itanium) of all of the listed OS platforms are supported

-Requirements for Windows 2008 R2, 2012, 2012 R2 and 2016

-While installing SIOS Protection Suite on Windows 2008 R2, a dialog box will prompt whether the installer should make the system configuration changes described below.
+Requirements All servers within a cluster should be running the same version of Windows.
+See the SPS Support Matrix 64-bit versions (x64, no Itanium) of all of the listed OS platforms are supported.
+Note: While installing SIOS Protection Suite on Windows 2008 R2, a dialog box will SIOS Protection Suite prompt whether the installer should make the system configuration changes described below.
 If the installer is not allowed to make these changes, they will need to be made manually after installation is complete.

-- Windows Firewall - The Distributed Link Tracking Client must be disabled

-For systems running SIOS Protection Suite for Windows and Microsoft FTP Service 7.5 for IIS 7.0, Windows 2008 R2 or later is required.

-In addition, if your Windows 2008 R2, 2012, 2012 R2 and 2016 servers are not in a domain, the Local Security policy setting "Network Access: Let Everyone permissions apply to anonymous users" must be enabled.
+(Server Components) Windows Firewall The Distributed Link Tracking Client must be disabled For systems running SIOS Protection Suite for Windows and Microsoft FTP Service 7.5 for IIS 7.0, Windows 2008 R2 or later is required.
+In addition, if your Windows servers are not in a domain, the Local Security policy setting " Network Access: Let Everyone permissions apply to anonymous users " must be enabled.
 If the servers are in a domain, then this setting is not required.

-SIOS Protection Suite Requirements

-The following table shows requirements applicable to the SIOS Protection Suite core and recovery kits.

-Core Requirement(s) SIOS Protection Suite License One license is required for every server on which SIOS Protection Suite runs.
+SIOS Protection Suite See the SPS Support Matrix (User Interface) MMC 3.0 - download from: https://download.cnet.com/Microsoft-Management- Console-3-0-for-Windows-XP-KB907265/3000-2206_4-10741230.html Virtual Environments The operating system versions listed above are supported for guests running on the following virtual platforms: Amazon EC2 (AWS) VMware vSphere 5.5, 6.0, 6.5, 6.7, 7.0 Microsoft Hyper-V Server 2008 R2 or later Memory The minimum memory requirement for a system supporting SIOS Protection Suite for Windows is based on the memory requirements for the operating system being used.
+Additional memory is required to run user applications in addition to that required for SIOS Protection Suite.

+Ports SIOS Protection Suite uses Port 82 for Remote Method Invocation (RMI) communication between the GUI server and client.
+The LifeKeeper GUI uses Port 81 for its administration web server which should be different from any public web server.
+This is used by the GUI when run as a Java applet on a remote client.
+In the event of conflict with an existing application, these ports can be changed by editing the RMI_PORT or WEB_PORT entries in the SIOS\LIFEKEEPER\JAVAGUI\ SERVER registry key.
+SIOS Protection Suite License One license is required for every server on which SIOS Protection Suite runs.
 This applies to both physical and virtual servers.
-LAN Manager Requires the "File and Print Sharing for Microsoft Networks" component (lanmanserver) to

-Recovery Kit be installed on the Windows server.
+LAN Manager Recovery Kit Requires the "File and Print Sharing for Microsoft Networks" component (lanmanserver) to be installed on the Windows server.
 NetBIOS must also be enabled.
 Otherwise, the LAN Manager resource will not come in service.
-Memory Requirements The minimum memory requirement for a system supporting SIOS Protection Suite for Window is based on the memory requirements for the operating system being used.
-Additional memory is required to run user applications in addition to that required for SIOS Protection Suite.
-GUI Ports: SIOS Protection Suite uses Port 82 for Remote Method Invocation (RMI) communication between the GUI server and client.
-The LifeKeeper GUI uses Port 81 for its administration web server which should be different from any public web server.
-This is used by the GUI when run as a Java applet on a remote client.
-In the event of conflict with an existing application, these ports can be changed by editing the RMI_PORT or WEB_PORT entries in the SIOS\LIFEKEEPER\JAVAGUI\SERVER registry key.